lanl/Tardigrade-examples/docs/workflow_homogenization.rst

 Preparation of DNS Results for Micromorphic Filter
 **************************************************

-This section describes the quantities required for the Micromorphic Filter and how they are processed from specific DNS codes.
-For convenience, all scripts and workflows assume quantities are stoed in the MPa-mm-s-N-tonne unit system for all operations when using the Micromorphic Filter, calibration, and macroscale simulation in Tardigrade-MOOSE.
+This subsection describes the quantities required for the Micromorphic Filter and how they are processed from specific DNS codes.
+For convenience, all scripts and workflows assume quantities are stoed in the MPa-mm-s-N-tonne unit system for all operations involving the Micromorphic Filter, calibration, and macroscale simulation in Tardigrade-MOOSE.
 As such, regardless of the original unit system used for a direct numerical simulation, conversion is handled when processing DNS results into the XDMF file format.